-IMPLEMENTATION HE Policies: 1.1, 1.2, 1.4, 1.6 Funding Source: Departmental Budget Responsibility: Community Development Department Quantitative Objective: To facilitate sufficient sites for the development of adequate housing and ensure the availability of housing for all households in the City of Salinas.
+IMPLEMENTATION HE Policies: 1.1, 1.2, 1.4, 1.6 Funding Source: Departmental Budget Responsibility: Community Development Department Quantified Objective: To facilitate sufficient sites for the development of adequate housing and ensure the availability of housing for all households in the City of Salinas.
 Construct 6,674 units in accordance with the 2023-2031 RHNA.
 Actions: Maintain a site inventory of adequate densities and appropriate development standards to facilitate a range of housing opportunities Ongoing Establish a formal procedure by end of 2024 to annually review sites and ensure no net loss of sites to accommodate remaining RHNA and to identify additional sites or rezone within six months when net loss would occur.
-Maintain a minimum of 30 du per acre as a non-discretionary permitted use requirement on previously identified sites located in the Focused Growth Overlay district which can accommodate residential and mixed- use developments Ongoing • Consult annually with affordable housing developers to identify any additional sites, which may be considered appropriate for affordable housing development. • Work with the developers to facilitate WASP and CASP development on identified sites by 2031.
-Expand the adaptive reuse program citywide by 2026.
+Maintain a minimum of 30 du per acre as a non-discretionary permitted use requirement on previously identified sites located in the Focused Growth Overlay district which can accommodate residential and mixed-use developments Ongoing Consult annually with affordable housing developers to identify any additional sites, which may be considered appropriate for affordable housing development.
+Work with the developers to facilitate WASP and CASP development on identified sites by 2031.
+Coordinate with Monterey-Salinas Transit to increase transit access to new housing sites.